epfl-ada/ada-2021-project-gag/README.md

 **Party_distribution :**  Import data from speaker_attributes.parquet.
 For each year, extract politicians which are speakers of sport quotes and their political parties.
 First analysis of the distribution of sport quotes over political parties.

 # Question for TA :
-We have tried to see very broad in the questions that we could ask ourselves, but we may have cited too many or some may be too difficult.
-So we would like an opinion on which are the most interesting aspects to deal with.
+We have tried to stay very broad in the questions that we could ask ourselves, but we may have cited too many or some may be too difficult.
+Even though we have a pretty clear idea of what we want to do and how we want to do it, we though it was more interesting to put a bit more here so that you can give your feedback on all our ideas before we discard some.
+So we would like your opinion on which are the most interesting aspects to deal with.

+In addition, we have plenty of ideas to improve the methods or the analysis.
+Our approach is a bit incremental : we first want to extract the most important information and perform the main analysis and add more if it ended up being to easy/fast.
+An indication on what you think is reasonable or not, or too easy would be great.